greggtomas/sportscards/README.md

-This project is to pull past comps of a specific card
+This project is to pull past comps of a specific card.